Agnitor44/Marvel-Finder/README.md

 <h3>Features</h3>

-<strong>Browse:</strong> Users can browse through a collection of Marvel Comics by scrolling through the home page or by selecting the "Browse" option from the navigation menu.
-The comic books are displayed with their cover images and titles.
+<strong>Browse:</strong> Users can browse through a collection of Marvel Comics by scrolling through the home page.
 <br/>

 ![browse](https://cdn.discordapp.com/attachments/1052654966889775215/1086686042469441586/image.png)]

 <strong>Search:</strong> Users can search for their favorite comic books by entering keywords in the search bar located at the top of the web application.
-The search function allows users to filter results by title, author, and publisher.
 <br/>

 ![search](https://cdn.discordapp.com/attachments/1052654966889775215/1086685962802843819/image.png)]